artifacthub/blog/content/blog/2021-08-26-ah-cli/index.md

 Error: lint failed
 ```

-When there is an error, `ah` exists with a non-zero exit code.
+When there is an error, `ah` exits with a non-zero exit code.

 ## Supported Packages

 Currently, `ah` only supports Helm charts.
-We look forward to expanding support to other tools.
-If you would like to help contribute to that effort, [the source is up on GitHub](https://github.com/artifacthub/hub/tree/master/cmd/ah) and we are happy to accept contributions.
+Support for more package types is coming soon.
+If you would like to help contribute to that effort or otherwise expand on the features of `ah`, [the source is up on GitHub](https://github.com/artifacthub/hub/tree/master/cmd/ah) and we are happy to accept contributions.

 ## Conclusion